 Accessing your funds with a HELOC is easy and can be done via check or credit card.
-Certain lenders, including Navy Federal, allow you to borrow up to 95 percent of your home’s equity.
-Some lenders may offer a discount for setting up automatic withdrawal payments.
+Certain lenders, including Navy Federal, allow you to borrow up to 95% of your home’s equity.
+Some lenders may offer a discount for setting up automatic payments.
 Choosing an interest-only version of this type of loan can keep your monthly payments low for up to 20 years.

 Some parents may opt to tap retirement accounts for college expenses.
-If you use funds from your Individual Retirement Account (IRA) to pay for college expenses, the IRS won’t assess the customary 10 percent penalty fee on the withdrawn funds.
+If you use funds from your Individual Retirement Account (IRA) to pay for college expenses, the IRS won’t assess the usual 10% penalty on the withdrawn funds.
 With a traditional IRA, you still must pay income tax on the distribution.

 If you have a 401(k), TSP or other employer-sponsored savings plan, the rules may allow you to borrow up to half of your account balance or a maximum of $50,000 tax-free.
-Depending on the rule in your particular 401(k), you may have five years to repay the funds, plus interest, but this can shrink to 60 to 90 days should you resign or lose your job.
-If you’re unable to repay the loan, the full unpaid balance could be subject to taxes, in addition to a 10 percent federal tax penalty.
+Depending on the rule in your particular 401(k), you may have 5 years to repay the funds, plus interest, but this can shrink to 60 to 90 days should you quit or lose your job.
+If you’re unable to repay the loan, the full unpaid balance could be subject to taxes, in addition to a 10% federal tax penalty.

 These nontraditional financing options also can help fund your child’s college education:

-- Life insurance policies: Whole life, variable life and universal life insurance policies all have a cash value component that you can borrow against.
-Interest rates generally range from five to nine percent annually.
-As the owner of the policy, you determine when to repay the loan.
+Life insurance policies: Whole life, variable life and universal life insurance policies all have a cash value component that you can borrow against.
+Interest rates generally range from 5 to 9% annually.
+As the owner of the policy, you determine the repayment terms.
 However, unpaid interest charges can undermine the policy’s cash value and potentially cancel it out.